 Will the courses taken at/through LCCC be included in my high school grade point average?

 Yes.
 The grade earned for the college course should be the grade reported on your high school and college transcripts.
-Additionally, new for 2015-2016, all CCP courses will be computed into the GPA using the same scale as Advanced Placement and International Baccalaureate courses in a student's district.
+Additionally, all CCP courses will be computed into the GPA using the same scale as Advanced Placement and International Baccalaureate courses in the same subject area in a student’s district.